sjilss/h264_qdct_ptc/README.md

 --walk_cif_cover.264: This is a H.264 video for test, 376 frames, 30 fps, qp=28,  baseline, GOP=10, 352x288.

-<b> Quick overview of usage </b><br/>
-For embedding, first of all, we should decode 'walk_cif_cover.264' into raw YUV data file 'walk_cif_cover.yuv'.
-Next, compress it into a H.264 video stream 'walk_cif_stego.264' while embedding the 'meg.txt' using PTC-s.exe.
-For extraction, We decode the 'walk_cif_stego.264' into a YUV data file while extracting the messages into the file 'ext-meg.txt'.
-1. double click 'video-decode.bat', to obtain a cover 'walk_cif_cover.yuv'.
-2. double click 'embed.bat', to embed 'ext-meg.txt' into 'walk_cif_cover.yuv', and obtain a stego 'walk_cif_stego.264'.
-3. double click 'extract.bat', to extract the secret message into 'ext-meg.txt' (a new generated file) from 'walk_cif_stego.264'.
-(Note: if users meet runtime erors, like missing .dll, etc, just be free to contact me, wangyu9078@iie.ac.cn.)
 =========================================

 <b> 1.Compilation </b><br/>